qiuyue1993/Notes/CVPR2020/Reading list.md

 - Show, Edit and Tell:A Framework for Editing Image Captions

+Abstract: This paper proposes a novel approach to image captioning based on iterative adaptive refinement of an existing caption.

+Method: Our caption-editing model consisting of two sub-modules: (1) EditNet, a language module with an adaptive copy mechanism (Copy-LSTM) and a Selective Copy Memory Attention mechanism (SCMA), and (2) DCNet, an LSTM-based denoising auto-encoder.

 - Say As You Wish:Fine-Grained Control of Image Caption Generation With Abstract Scene Graphs (**Oral**)

 - Normalized and Geometry-Aware Self-Attention Network for Image Captioning